ycandau/explorer_api/README.md

-  depth, // The depth in the folder tree structure id, // The index node of the file isDir, // Whether the file is a directory isExpanded, // Whether the files is expanded index, // The index in the array nextNonChild, // For folders: The index of the next entry that is not a child };
+  depth, // The depth in the folder tree structure id, // The index node of the file isDir, // Whether the file is a directory isExpanded, // Whether the file is expanded index, // The index in the array nextNonChild, // For folders: The index of the next element that is not a child };
 ```